-Convert a matrix m to a matrix with m rows and n columns filled in column-major order.
+Convert a matrix 'A' to a matrix with 'm' rows and 'n' columns filled in column-major order.

 'matrix to_matrix(vector v, int m, int n)'

 Convert a vector v to a matrix with m rows and n columns filled in column-major order.